AfrahAyub/aws-vmseries-with-gwlbe/README.md

 This GitHub repository contains CloudFormation templates designed to deploy a lab environment featuring Palo Alto's VM-Series firewall integrated with AWS Gateway Load Balancer.
 The primary goal of this lab is to provide hands-on experience in setting up and configuring network security measures to protect digital assets.
 The lab aims to simulate various network security scenarios and provides a structured environment for users to practice configuring and managing network security policies.

 The lab consists of multiple use cases, each addressing specific network security tasks and validations.
+In this lab we are deploying a single instance of VM-Series firewall and not using autoscale service.

+**Duration**: It will take approximately 2 hours to successfully complete this lab.

+**Note**:  After completion of lab please make sure to run the **cleanup steps** mentioned towards the end of this guide to remove the resources, even if you are not able to complete it please execute the cleanup to remove all the resources.

 ## Outline